mickeyshaughnessy/StarConflict/README.md

 The first is the game state, `g`.
 This state stores all the dynamic properties of the game as it progresses, such as player prestige, attack and defense as well as cards in hands, decks, discards, and in play, and counters on cards in play.
+Game states are stored in the server Redis after updates.
 The second component are the cards themselves.
 Static card data is stored in class definitions, ie each named card in the game is a class with methods and attributes, including location, text, attack/defense, resource required/generated and enters_play, leaves_play, activate, and start_turn effects.
-Named cards are subclasses of the generic Card class
+Named cards are subclasses of the generic Card class.
+The final component is the static game logic embedded in the validator and update functions.